gpeel/ng16-todo/READMEs/Readme-01-crud-YOUR-JOB.md

 https://www.telerik.com/blogs/angular-basics-conditional-classes-angular-ngclass

-5. Delete a task when clicking on the cross button
+## 5. Delete a Todo

+when clicking on the button with an X on the same line than the task, the task should be removed from the list.

 6. Add a Task when clicking enter when focused on the \<input>